Usage

 <option value="Brocoli">Brocoli</option>

-tags to render options in a group and search for group texts in the items search overlay field.
+</select>You can even use <optgroup> tags to render options in a group and search for group texts in the items search overlay field.

 <select data-toggle="better-nice-select" multiple="multiple">